anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

 app (Fan (Fan w x) y) z = app (app z w) x
 ```

-If we take isomorphisms seriously, then we're done. `BTree` is just a notation for the natural numbers, no different than chosing a base representation.
+If we take isomorphisms seriously, then we're done. `BTree` is just a notation for the natural numbers, no different than choosing a base representation.
 This approach has been taken in other work, to interesting results, such as

  - [A generic numbering system based on catalan families of combinatorial objects](https://arxiv.org/pdf/1406.1796) by Paul Tarau